bhartiroshan/om/README.md

 - Install any version of Ops Manager 4.x.x
 - Install on any supported Linux Platforms
 - Creates a 3 nodes Application Database
-- No dependencies other than packages listed in requirements.txt
+- No dependencies other than MongoDB entrprise packages listed in requirements.txt

 ## Supported Platforms